Exploring the Fidelity of Flux Qubit Measurement in Different Bases via the Quantum Flux Parametron

-Extending beyond the single-qubit scenario, we examine the measurement of a target qubit in a two-qubit system.
-We investigate two distinct measurement models: sequential and simultaneous measurements.
-These analyses demonstrate the influence of the QFP annealing sequence on measurement fidelity.
-Sequential measurement consistently achieves high fidelity in energy bases and demonstrates greater resilience to qubit coupling than flux bases.
+Extending beyond the single-qubit scenario, we examine the measurement of a target qubit in a two-qubit system and compare two distinct proposals: sequential and simultaneous measurements.
+The results show that sequential measurement consistently achieves high fidelity in energy bases and demonstrates greater resilience to qubit coupling than flux bases.
 However, this robustness is offset by slower measurement times, as fidelity degrades at very short measurement durations.
 Conversely, the simultaneous readout model utilizes QFP annealing for both qubits, enabling high fidelity at shorter timescales and offering a pathway to rapid and efficient measurements.
-Nonetheless, the added complexity of annealing sequences in the simultaneous scheme presents potential practical challenges.
+When transverse coupling is appreciable, noncommuting interactions drive coherent hybridization during discrimination, so that the effective measured observable crosses over from the bare basis toward the dressed basis as the integration time increases.
+Consequently, while simultaneous readout supports faster discrimination, it imposes stricter synchronization and timing constraints to capture the bare-basis projection before hybridization degrades the signal.
 These findings provide a guiding framework for the design of scalable, high-fidelity readout architectures in multi-qubit circuits.

 Future research will focus on extending these analyses to open quantum systems and incorporating realistic noise and decoherence models.
 This will be essential to bridge the gap between idealized theoretical predictions and the performance of real superconducting qubit devices.
-Further investigation into the origin and suppression of oscillatory dynamics in coupled qubit systems could lead to further improvements in readout fidelity.
-Finally, scaling these approaches to larger qubit networks and more intricate QFP-based architectures promises to establish fundamental principles for readout optimization in increasingly complex quantum processors.
-By advancing the integration of system design, basis selection, and measurement strategy, we aim to contribute to the development of robust, high-fidelity qubit readouts, an indispensable step toward realizing practical fault-tolerant quantum computation.
+In parallel, it will be valuable to extend algorithm-hardware codesign \cite{ji2025algorithm,ji2024improving,ji2023optimizing,ji2024synergistic} to an algorithm-hardware-measurement codesign loop by optimizing the calibrated measurement channel via readout pulse shaping, integration time, and discrimination \cite{swiadek2024enhancing,bengtsson2024model,chatterjee2025enhanced} and then feeding the resulting measurement fidelity back into near-term compilation and qubit-mapping pipelines as a hardware-aware cost \cite{seif2024suppressing,khandavilli2023towards,zhu2025quantum}.
+Finally, scaling these QFP-mediated readout techniques to larger qubit arrays and more complex multi-QFP architectures will establish foundational design principles for measurement optimization in next-generation superconducting processors.
+By systematically integrating device design, basis engineering, and measurement strategy, this line of research advances the development of robust, high-fidelity qubit readout, an essential prerequisite for scalable and practical quantum computation.